Built by Metorial, the integration platform for agentic AI.

 Vercel MCP Server

 A comprehensive Model Context Protocol (MCP) server that provides seamless integration with Vercel's deployment platform.
-This server enables AI assistants and applications to manage projects, deployments, domains, environment variables, and team resources directly through Vercel's API.
-Whether you're deploying applications, managing custom domains, or configuring environment variables, this MCP server provides a complete toolkit for automating and controlling your Vercel infrastructure.
+This server enables AI assistants and automated workflows to manage projects, deployments, domains, environment variables, and team resources directly through Vercel's API.
+Whether you're deploying applications, managing infrastructure, or monitoring deployments, this MCP server gives you programmatic access to the full power of Vercel's platform.

 Overview